gravitationalwavedc/meertime_dataportal/README.md

 8. Start the development server: run `poetry run python manage.py runserver` and open the [Django development server](http://localhost:8000).

 9. Run tests on the backend development server to check it is all working.
-In the `backend` folder run: `poetry run pytest`.
+In the `backend` folder run: `poetry run python manage.py test`.

 ### Starting the React frontend
 The React frontend is currently only available locally (not using Docker compose) while in development.